anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.rst

 -----

-This **Reference Model** document focuses on identifying the abstractions, and associated concepts, that are needed to represent the cloud infrastructure. :numref:`Scope of Reference Model` below highlights its scope in more details.
+This **Reference Model** document focuses on identifying the abstractions, and associated concepts, that are needed to represent the cloud infrastructure.
+The diagram below highlights its scope in more details.

 .. figure:: ../figures/ch01_scope.png
    :alt: Scope of Reference Model